tomatolog/manticore/docs/1_introduction/sphinx_features.rst

 -  provides document excerpts (snippets) generation;

--  provides searching from within application with SphinxQL or SphinxAPI interfaces, and from within MySQL with pluggable SphinxSE storage engine;
+-  provides searching from within application with ManticoreQL or ManticoreAPI interfaces, and from within MySQL with pluggable ManticoreSE storage engine;

 -  supports boolean, phrase, word proximity and other types of queries;